alpha-yadav/DSA/readme.md

 This is a very basic algorithm, but it illustrates the core concepts.
 As you progress, you'll tackle more complex and efficient algorithms.
 Remember to start slow, build a strong foundation, and practice consistently.

+#  A sample algorithmic problem
+Here are a few algorithmic problems of varying difficulty, along with explanations to help you understand them:

+**Problem 1: Two Sum (Easy)**

+**Problem Statement:** Given an array of integers `nums` and an integer `target`, return *indices of the two numbers such that they add up to `target`*.

+You may assume that each input would have **exactly one solution**, and you may not use the *same* element twice.

+You can return the answer in any order.

+**Example:**

+`Input: nums = [2,7,11,15], target = 9`
+`Output: [0,1]`
+`Explanation: Because nums[0] + nums[1] == 9, we return [0, 1].`

+**Solution Approach:**  A brute-force approach would be to check every pair of numbers.
+A more efficient approach uses a hash table (dictionary in Python) to store numbers and their indices.
+This allows for O(n) time complexity.

+**Problem 2: Reverse a Linked List (Medium)**

+**Problem Statement:** Reverse a singly linked list.

+**Example:**

+`Input: 1->2->3->4->5->NULL`
+`Output: 5->4->3->2->1->NULL`

+**Solution Approach:** This problem requires understanding linked list manipulation.
+You can solve it iteratively or recursively.
+The iterative approach involves keeping track of the current node, the previous node, and the next node while iterating through the list.

+**Problem 3:  Longest Palindromic Substring (Hard)**

+**Problem Statement:** Given a string `s`, find the longest palindromic substring in `s`.

+**Example:**

+`Input: s = "babad"`
+`Output: "bab" or "aba"`
+`Explanation: "bab" and "aba" are both valid answers.`

+**Solution Approach:**  Several approaches exist, including dynamic programming, expanding around the center, and Manacher's algorithm.
+Expanding around the center is a relatively straightforward approach.
+It involves checking for palindromes centered at each character and then between each pair of adjacent characters.

+**Problem 4:  Graph Traversal (Medium to Hard - depending on specifics)**

+**Problem Statement:** Given a graph represented as an adjacency list or matrix, perform a Breadth-First Search (BFS) or Depth-First Search (DFS) traversal.
+You might be asked to find shortest paths, detect cycles, or check connectivity.

+**Solution Approach:**  BFS uses a queue to explore nodes level by level, while DFS uses a stack (or recursion) to explore as deeply as possible along each branch before backtracking.
+The choice of algorithm depends on the specific problem requirements.

+These problems demonstrate a range of complexity and algorithmic techniques.
+Choosing the right data structures and algorithms is key to solving these efficiently.
+Remember to consider time and space complexity when designing your solutions.